 - Exercise can protect against depression and for mild to moderate depression, exercise causes the same changes in the brain as antidepressants.
 A 20-30 minute walk five times a week will make a difference.

 - Have your teen assessed by a doctor to determine whether or not medication is appropriate.
-Unless they are suicidal, serious consideration needs to be given before turning to medication.
 Medication can be very effective but the effects of antidepressants on the adolescent brain aren’t fully known.
 Close monitoring is important particularly in the first two months of treatment to pick up any worsening of symptoms, suicidal thinking or further changes in mood or behaviour.
-If medication is recommended, it should always be used as part of wider treatment plan that includes counselling (to equip them with the skills to protect themselves from depression) and lifestyle factors (such as diet and exercise).
-Medication isn’t a magic bullet and changes generally won’t be seen for at least a couple of weeks.
+If medication is recommended, it should always be used as part of wider treatment plan that includes counselling (to equip them with the skills to protect themselves from depression) and lifestyle factors (such as diet, exercise, mindfulness).
+Medication isn’t a magic bullet and changes generally won’t be seen for at least a few of weeks.

-- Understand that depression is a flaw in chemistry, not personality.
+- Understand that depression is physiological.
+It’s NOT a deficiency in personality or character.
 Living with a depressed teen might expose you to rejection, conflict, despair and extreme sadness yourself.
 Living with someone who is depressed requires a heroic effort from those who love them.
 Understand that your teen is still the child you’ve always known and they aren’t pushing you away or hurting you on purpose.
 They’re hurting.
 It’s just what depression does.

 - Do whatever you can to accommodate your teen socially.
 One of the symptoms of depression is withdrawal from relationships, but isolation will make their depression worse.
 Anything you can do to support them in maintaining friends or getting out will be important.